eblerjana/pangenie/README.md

 Runtime and memory usage depend on the number of variants genotyped and the number of haplotypes present in the graph.

-[//]: # "
-With the data described here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1, PanGenie ran in xx hours walltime using 24 cores (xx CPU hours) and used XX GB RAM.
+[//]: # "With the data described here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1, PanGenie ran in xx hours walltime using 24 cores (xx CPU hours) and used XX GB RAM."
-"
 The largest dataset that we have tested contained around 16M variants, 64 haplotypes and around 30x read coverage.
 Using 24 cores, PanGenie run in 2 hours (25.9 CPU hours) and used 139 GB of RAM.

 ## Usage